twister-php/sql/README.md

 ```
 SELECT 1, 2, "Hello World", NOW()
 ```
-Note: 'numeric' values are not quoted (even when they are in strings)
+Note: 'numeric' values (like the "2" above) are not quoted (even when they are in strings)

 #### More Examples